+The term "target date" means your targeted retirement date.
 You’ll know your 401k offers a target date fund when you see a calendar year in the name of the fund, such as T. Rowe Price Retirement 2020 Fund.
-Target-date funds simplify long-term investing.
-Choose the year you wish to retire, then pick the fund with the date closest to your target.
-So, for example, if you're 55, and plan to retire in ten years, choose a fund with 2020 in its name.
+Target-date funds make long-term investing easy.
+Choose the approximate year you wish to retire, then pick the fund with the date closest to your target retirement date.
+For example, if you're 55 in the year 2014, and plan to retire in ten years, choose a fund with 2024 in its name.

 Many 401k providers offer model portfolios.
+A model portfolio is based on a mathematically constructed asset allocation approach.
 The portfolios have names such as Level I, II, III, or Conservative, Moderate, Moderately Aggressive.
 These portfolios are crafted by skilled investment advisors so that each model portfolio has the right mix of investments for its stated level of risk.

 Most investors are best served by putting their 401k money in one of these models, rather than trying to pick and choose among available funds.
 Many of my friends send me their 401k statements and ask me what they should do.
 Whenever I see model portfolios available, I recommend they use them.
-It results in a better, more balanced, more disciplined approach than I could ever design for them.
+It results in a better, more balanced, more disciplined approach than most people can accomplish on their own.

-Today, most 401k plans are required to offer some version of the choices described above.
-If they don’t, spread your money out equally across all available choices; this will often result in a relatively balanced portfolio.
+Most 401k plans offer some version of the choices described above.
+If they don’t, a fourth way to allocate the money is to spread it out equally across all available choices; this will often result in a well balanced portfolio.